 Finding the Right Treatment: With family approval, Dr. De Angulo enrolled Natalie in an FDA Phase II study of the IMC-A12 IGF-I receptor monoclonal antibody.
 This antibody is made in the laboratory and targets a receptor that is common in pediatric tumors.
 The antibody binds to the receptor of the tumor

 and blocks the synthesis of a protein needed for tumor growth.
 The tumor cells then begin to die because of lack of the necessary protein.

 Today: Little Natalie, now 4, has completed her 120-week treatment and is cancer free.
 She is enjoying life and making huge strides in regaining ground lost during her prolonged illness.

-Miami Children’s Hospital Cancer Center is a regional leader in pediatric research, participating in trials of cutting edge treatments.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, Cancer Center is a regional leader in pediatric research, participating in trials of cutting edge treatments.

-For more information or to schedule an appointment use our MCH Appointment request form
+For more information or to schedule an appointment use our NCH Appointment request form

 or call the dedicated NCH Appointment Line numbers 786-NCH-APPT (786-624-2778) or toll free 1-888-NCH-APPT (1-888-624-2778).